KRakeesh04/s1/src/content/docs/electrical-fundamentals/19-fuses.md

 A device for opening a circuit by means of a conductor designed to melt when an excessive current flows along it.
 Simple.
 Relatively cheap.

-When overcurrent flows through a fuse, the fuse element melts and followed by arcing.
+When overcurrent flows through a fuse, the fuse element melts, vaporizes.
+A gap is formed in the circuit.
+Electrical current tries to _jump_ over the gap causing a high-temperature plasma path, which is seen as an arc.

 ### Fuse element